Who We Are

 How We Got Here

-We feel a sense of responsibility to share our flavorful and nutritious food with our neighbors.
-We all deserve it, not just those of us fortunate enough to have access to farmland.
+After a few years of homesteading, we began to feel a little selfish.
+We felt (and still feel) a sense of responsibility to share our flavorful and nutritious food with our neighbors.
+We all deserve access to quality food, not just those of us fortunate enough to have access to farmland.
 We also feel a deep responsibility to steward the land we are on for our lifetime well.
 We want to use it wisely now and to build it up for future generations, protecting soil and water and air.